IestynGage/JavaWordCounter/README.md

 # Final Note

-Comparing to other word counters such as Microsoft Word.
+Comparing with other word counters such as Microsoft Word.
 I believe this program is more 'accurate' as it counts strings such as "Now).It" as two different words while other program such as microsoft Office's Word counts "Now).It" as single word.

-Could this program be made simpler?
-Yes however to count strings such as "end.The" or "Now).It" as two strings I am unable to make the program simpler.

 Could this program process text faster?

 You could possible increase the speed by some-how implementing multithreading however the program works quite quickly as it is, so unless your planning on counting libraries worth of books.
 Then it's unnessecary.